-Neptune, the outermost planet in our Solar System, is far too faint to be seen with the unaided eye, despite its ice giant status.
-However, with a magnitude of 7.8, it is not difficult to find Neptune with binoculars providing you know where to look and have clear, dark skies.
+Neptune, the outermost planet in our Solar System, is far too faint to be seen with the unaided eye.
+However, you can find Neptune in the night sky with binoculars providing you know where to look, providing you have clear, dark skies.

-Neptune currently (2017) lies in the constellation of Aquarius.
+Ice giant Neptune currently (2019) lies in the constellation of Aquarius, shining at around magnitude 7.8.
 It will remain in this same general area of the sky for the next few years because it takes 164 years to make a single trip around the Sun.

 It becomes visible in the evening sky in the summer months and is currently best seen in the autumn (fall) and winter months.
-Those observing in the pre-dawn hours will be able to see it from the spring.
+Those observing in the pre-dawn hours will be able to see Neptune with binoculars from the spring.

 Our first chart shows a wide-angle view of this general area of sky, with a streak marking the track of Neptune over time.
-The second chart shows the planet’s track in Aquarius more clearly.
+The second chart zooms in to show the planet’s track in Aquarius more clearly.